 Here at trendblog.net all collaboration happens online.
 We started the blog while living in 3 different countries, and all this time we have managed to work together perfectly, even without seeing each other for a long time.

 Since the initial launch of trendblog.net we had to get used to working together remotely, using only free online collaboration tools.
 These tools not only allow us to work from 3 different locations, but also to be more productive and stay organised.

 Nowadays, more and more teams/companies are forced to work together remotely.
 But switching from a regular day-to-day work-flow to a complex and expensive project management software is very difficult to do.

 During the last 3+ years we have successfully managed to work on several projects using only free online collaboration software (we switched to some paid plans though over time).
 Some of these tools might be already familiar to you.
 But still, we want to share them with you.

 Dropbox is probably one tool that we use most for collaboration.
 With this little software, we are able to have access to all our documents, files, articles and everything else.

 As we are all tech junkies, we own quite a few pieces of technology, including multiple laptops, tablets and smartphones.
 And with Dropbox we can access our files from each gadget we own.
 Dropbox is compatible with all popular computer- and mobile platforms.
 There are native apps built for Windows, Mac, Ubuntu, Android, iOS and Blackberry.
 Also, you can access your Dropbox from any internet browser.
 Check out the Dropbox system requirements.

 If you aren’t using Dropbox for teamwork, you should definitely consider doing it immediately.
 This tool allows you to create so-called “shared folders“, which will appear in every team member’s computer.
-Any file, which has been uploaded to those folders, can be accessed by every person with access to it.
+Any file, which has been uploaded to those folders, can be accessed by every person on the team with access to it.

 Dropbox is a must-have for everyone.
 Seriously.